-As Baby Boomers leave the workforce, experts estimate that the United States may soon have a personnel deficit of 20 million.
-Both Generation X and Millennials will need to take leadership positions—Millennials at a younger age than previous generations of leaders.
-In the past, leaders spent time learning on the job; in the future, employees will need to learn more quickly before taking leadership roles.
+Experts estimate that the United States may soon have a personnel deficit of 20 million.
 For Southwire to attract and retain employees and develop leaders to continue our prominent role in the market, we must leverage technology, give employees experiences they would not receive elsewhere and help employees connect to our culture.
-We plan to enhance our talent acquisition management and development through our new Human Capital Management partnership with SAP SuccessFactors starting in July 2016.

-We developed our current recruiting process in 2014 and completed the implementation throughout all Southwire locations in 2015.
-This new process seeks to strengthen our talent acquisition and track the status of recruits through weekly reporting.
-The formal programs we established provide a consistent recruiting platform throughout Southwire.
-We now process professional openings in a consistent, structured manner, supported by a recruiting software and applicant tracking system that tracks applications and key metrics such as:
+Southwire’s current recruiting process seeks to strengthen our talent acquisition and track the status of recruits through weekly reporting.
+These formal programs provide a consistent recruiting platform throughout Southwire.
+We now process professional openings in a consistent, structured manner, supported by a recruiting and applicant tracking system that follows applications and key metrics such as:

 - Time to hire